Josiah Tualamaliʻi: Social justice advocacy

-In 2020, Tualamaliʻi brought a case to the Broadcasting Standards Authority against broadcaster Sean Plunket.
+In 2020, Tualamaliʻi co-brought a case to the Broadcasting Standards Authority against broadcaster Sean Plunket.
 While discussing an iwi roadblock intended to protect its elderly members from the COVID-19 pandemic, Plunket levelled accusations that a Māori iwi "did not care about child abuse".
 Tualamaliʻi's case was upheld and the Broadcasting Standards Authority fined Plunket's employer MediaWorks New Zealand and ordered it to issue an on-air apology for the “offensive and harmful” interview.

-Tualamaliʻi led the campaign for the New Zealand government to issue a formal apology for the Dawn Raids after describing the actions as "government‑sanctioned racism".
+Tualamaliʻi and Benji Timu co-led the youth component of the campaign for the New Zealand government to issue a formal apology for the Dawn Raids after describing the actions as "government‑sanctioned racism".
 On 1 August 2021, a formal apology was given by New Zealand Prime Minister Jacinda Ardern in a public ifoga ceremony before 1,000 Pasifika guests at the Auckland Town Hall.
 As part of the apology, the government announced that it would provide resources for schools to teach the dawn raids, $2.1 million towards academic and vocational scholarships for Pacific communities and $1 million towards Manaaki New Zealand short term scholarship training courses for delegates from Samoa, Tonga, Tuvalu, and Fiji.
+He has carried on advocating for broader aspects he and community leaders see are still to be addressed.

-Tualamaliʻi delivered a keynote address to the Summit for Democracy in 2021 alongside New Zealand Prime Minister Jacinda Ardern and President of the United States Joe Biden.
-This was a virtual summit hosted by the United States "to renew democracy at home and confront autocracies abroad".
-Tualamaliʻi was a participant in the Youth Town Hall, chaired by the Ambassador of the United States to the United Nations Linda Thomas-Greenfield.
+Tualamaliʻi was selected as a participant in the Youth Town Hall as part of the virtual Summit for Democracy in 2021 hosted by the United States "to renew democracy at home and confront autocracies abroad".
+The youth session was chaired by the Ambassador of the United States to the United Nations Linda Thomas-Greenfield.